-According to my kids I sound “old-fashioned” when I tell them certain things about my school days.
-My reminiscing about high school in the 80s and 90s has been coming up a lot lately since we are preparing for the first day of 6th, 8th, and 10th grade.
+According to my kids, I sound “old-fashioned” when I tell them certain things about my school days.
+My reminiscing about high school in the 80s and 90s has been coming up lately since we are preparing for the first day of 6th, 8th, and 10th grade.

 Please pass the Advil.

-The other day while we were discussing needs versus wants for back to school shopping, I kept trying to cement the point about what they really needed and when should try and stay in that realm since there are three of them, they grow like dandelions, and can be somewhat finicky.
+The other day while we were discussing needs versus wants for back-to-school shopping, I kept trying to cement the point about what they needed and when they should try and stay in that realm since there are three of them, they grow like dandelions and can be somewhat finicky.

 While I was spewing facts about how I did without so much over 25 years ago when I went to high school, I could practically hear their eyes rolling.
-I can’t help myself though, sometimes I really get the feeling they don’t think they are going to make it if they don’t have certain things, that frankly, I don’t think teenagers should have.
+I can’t help myself, though, sometimes, I get the feeling they don’t think they are going to make it if they don’t have certain things that, frankly, I don’t think teenagers should have.

 Like a damn phone that costs as much as last month’s grocery bill.